 A public health career rewards you with an unusual selection of positions and stimulating work environments.
 We’ve created a list of some of the most interesting careers in public health:

-Community health educator—Community health educators teach people about behaviors that promote wellness.
+Community health educator—Community Health educators teach people about behaviors that promote wellness.
 They develop and implement strategies to improve the health of individuals and communities.
 Community health workers collect data and discuss health concerns with members of specific populations or communities.
 Health educators work in a variety of settings, including hospitals, nonprofit organizations, government, doctors’ offices, private businesses, and colleges.
 They generally work full time.
+Community health educators need a bachelor’s degree in Public Health.
 Many employers require the Certified Health Education Specialist (CHES) credential.
-Community health educators require a BS in Public Health or related degree for entry-level positions, and the median annual wage for health educators is $41,830 per year.*
+Community health educators require a BS in Public Health or related degree for entry-level positions and the median annual wage for health educators is $46,080 per year.1

 Refugee coordinator—These professionals help develop, implement, and maintain refugee settlements.
 Refugee coordinators help provide relief, protection, and resettlement services for refugees, asylum seekers, human trafficking victims, and other displaced people.
 Refugee coordinators work in office environments coordinating with other team members and also work directly with refugees.
-The minimum requirement for this position is a bachelor’s degree in public health, political science and public administration, human services, or related degrees.
-The median salary is about $43,000. †
+The minimum requirement for this position is a bachelor’s degree in public health, health studies, human services, or related degrees.
+The median salary is about $44,600.4

 Online Public Health Degree Programs at Walden University

 Walden offers a broad range of online public health and health sciences degrees to prepare you for a variety of public health careers.

 - Doctor of Healthcare Administration (DHA)

 - Master of Healthcare Administration (MHA)